 Sunday Blue Sunday

 The 2014 New Holland Blue Sunday is here.
 Good news: it’s yours for under eight bucks (it used to cost more than an Andrew Jackson).
 Better news: it also tastes better than ever.
 We think the secret might be the touch of kombucha blended in.

 Our second alcoholic ginger beer is hitting soon.
 It’s called Royal Jamaican.
 Crabbie’s is good, and this one is too, but a little different.
 Less malty, more ginger spice, lighter in body.
 If you like Crabbie’s, try this one too.

 You know that expression, “an apple a day keeps the doctor away.”
 We hear that wine has that same effect, too.
 So why not mix them together?
 This custom cocktail is fresh, crisp and sure to put some pep in your step this Valentine’s Day!
 This white wine spritzer is perfect for a party of two – or twenty!

 This story is everybody’s favorite.
-When Jefferson’s Rye Whiskey meets cherry bitters, this original Manhattan becomes extraordinary.
-Jefferson’s is full of spice, and the cherry bitters gives it an extra bit of sweetness.
+When whiskey meets cherry bitters, this original Manhattan becomes extraordinary.
+The cherry bitters gives it an extra bit of sweetness.
 Mix one up for that special someone, even if that special someone is you.
 Recipe after the jump.

 Opposites attract, right?
-Dan Culen, Binny’s mixologist, made that happen when he mixed beer and vodka in this unique cocktail.
+We made that happen when we mixed beer and vodka in this Berry Beer Cooler Cocktail.
 Be ready to share, because this cocktail recipe is best enjoyed with many.
 Careful though, it will sneak up on you like a bad blind date on Valentine’s Day.
 Recipe after the jump.